appleboy/drone-git-push/DOCS.md

 * `branch` - Target remote branch, defaults to master
 * `force` - Force push using the `--force` flag, defaults to false
 * `skip_verify` - Skip verification of HTTPS certs, defaults to false
+* `add` - Add the contents of the repo before pushing, defaults to false
+* `commit` - Commit the contents of the repo before pushing, defaults to false

 ## Example